bytecascade11/astrobyte/src/data/blog/smartphones-vs-laptops.md

 ## Smartphones Are Replacing Computers — Do We Still Need Laptops?

-Before we dive in do you know that there are some [special places that Ai is smart/best on majorly](/posts/what-ai-is-best-at)
+Before we dive in, do you know that there are some [special places that Ai is smart/best on majorly](/posts/what-ai-is-best-at).

 Last semester, I had a seminar write-up due.
 The kind that required proper formatting, citations, and at least fifteen pages of academic rigor.
 I remember sitting on my bed, phone in hand, thinking: "Can I just do this on my phone?"
 I'd written tweets, emails, even grocery lists that somehow turned into philosophical manifestations on my iPhone.
 But a full seminar paper?